 d) Nicked DNA settles below than supercoiled DNA

-Explanation: Caesium chloride is heavy and when nucleic acid is dissolved with it, density gradients are formed.
-According to extent of supercoiling and G+C content, settling of DNA takes place.
+Explanation: Caesium chloride is heavy and when the nucleic acid is dissolved with it, density gradients are formed.
+According to the extent of supercoiling and G+C content, settling of DNA takes place.
 The nicked DNA settles above than the nicked DNA.

 13. Which of the following components settles at the bottom?